 - In progress

-attribute will contain the error details, otherwise can be ignored.
+In case of failure, the message attribute will contain the error details, otherwise can be ignored.

 The following diagram illustrates the publication of a Tracking Configuration: